secar600/secar-documents/source/magnets.rst

 Magnets
 =======

+Note

+Hydrogen operation is currently only allowed for the extended gas target.

 The CS-Studio page for magnets is located under "SECAR Global Controls" page, "Magnets" tab, which is shown on :numref:`magnet_page`.

 .. _magnet_page: